Skip to content

 In addition to standard JavaScript and Java functionality, a build variant script can also use an API provided by Code RealTime.
 This API consists of a few JavaScript objects and functions.
 Note that there are three different contexts in which JavaScript executes in Code RealTime and not all parts of the API are available or meaningful in all contexts.

 1. Evaluation of a TC: TCs are evaluated when they are built, but also in order to perform validation of TC properties, for example while editing the TC.
 JavaScript in a TC file has access to the TCF object.
-Typically on the first line in a TC it's used like this: let tc = TCF.define(TCF.CPP_TRANSFORM);.
+Typically on the first line in a TC it's used like this: let tc = TCF.define(TCF.ART_TO_CPP);.
 Since TCs are evaluated frequently all JavaScript it contains should only compute what it necessary for setting the values of TC properties.
 It should not have any side-effects, and should not print any messages.

 2. Build Variants script: A build variants script is evaluated when building a TC with the Art Compiler.
 This evaluation happens early with the purpose of deciding which build variant settings that are applicable for the build.
 You can use the BVF object in a build variants script.